 Blitz the cookies to crumbs in a food processor or blender.
 Add the melted butter and blitz to combine.

 Tip the crumbs into the baking tin and, using lightly damp hands, press it firmly over the base and 1.5 inches up the sides.
 Chill until needed.

 Melt the chocolate in 30 second bursts in the microwave, stirring well between each until melted and smooth.
 This should not take more than 1 1/2 to 2 minutes.

-When the custard is very thick, remove from the heat and add the melted chocolate.
-Whisk until everything is smooth and well combined.
-The custard should be of a consistency that drops off the whisk in blobs (rather than running off in a stream).
+Remove from the heat and add the melted chocolate.
+Whisk to combine and it should now be of a consistency that drops off the whisk as opposed to pouring off.

 Tip the mixture into the chilled based and level out with a spatula.
 Press plastic wrap to the surface (to prevent a skin forming) and chill for at least 1 hour before preparing the topping (and at least 3 hours before serving).

 FOR THE MARSHMALLOW TOPPING